Engaging Communities Through Scholarships

 When Scholarship America was founded, our concept of community was simple: the people of Fall River, Massachusetts, began raising money for their local high school graduates to afford college.
 The idea spread to more towns across New England, and then around the country.
 In 1970, we began serving a new type of community: companies that wanted to help their employees and their families attend college.
 Since then, we’ve continued to expand the communities we serve—and the need to do so has expanded along with us.

 Companies, colleges and the people within them are more globally connected than ever before.
 That means, more so than ever, “community” is a concept that needs to be defined before starting a scholarship program.
-Sometimes, that may be a traditional geographic community, or a group of people who share an employer.
+Sometimes, that may be a traditional geographic community — and that’s just where our Dollars for Scholars model comes in.

 Knowing your community means knowing what will help them.